tnebooks/10th-science/questions/science/plant-and-animal-hormones/gibberellins.md

 ---
 choices:
-  - shortening of genetically tall plants
+  - "shortening of genetically tall plants"
-  - promotion of rooting
+  - "promotion of rooting"
-  - yellowing of young leaves
+  - "yellowing of young leaves"
 answers:
-  - elongation of dwarf plants
+  - "elongation of dwarf plants"
 explanation: ' '
 ---